 Before new medications and treatments are made available to the public, they must first undergo extensive testing.
 Clinical research includes scientific studies aimed at finding better ways to treat disease and illness using carefully selected volunteer participants.
-Dedicated to providing the most innovative and advanced treatments available, the team of specialists at Integrated Neurology Services in four Northern Virginia locations in Alexandria, Falls Church, and Lorton, participate in clinical research and regularly recruit participants.
+Dedicated to providing the most innovative and advanced treatments available, the team of specialists at Integrated Neurology Services in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and serving the Vienna, VA community, participate in clinical research and regularly recruit participants.
 To learn more about the clinical research studies available, call the office or request an appointment through the online booking tool.

 Clinical research refers to medical research and studies that include people.
 There are two types of clinical research: